Beauty and the Beast (EP)

-Beauty and the Beast is the second EP released by hip hop artist Rapsody.
+Beauty and the Beast is the second EP released by the hip-hop artist Rapsody.
 It was released on October 7, 2014, by Jamla Records.

 Background

 On September 9, 2014, Rapsody announced her latest project on Instagram with the release date of October 7, 2014, along with a picture of the artwork.
-After the EP's release, she released music videos for the songs Drama, Godzilla, and The Man through VEVO all directed by Cam Be.
+After the EP's release, she released music videos for the songs "Drama", "Godzilla", and "The Man" through Vevo, all directed by Cam Be.

 Critical reception

 Beauty and the Beast received generally positive reviews from critics.
 HipHopDX reviewer Marcus Dowling called it "a stellar take on her strengths", albeit one that does not "experiment enough with her delivery to truly carry Jamla's searing production."
 Justin Charity from Complex regarded the EP as "a work of brute strength and self-determination.
 There’s zero capitulation to popular taste."
 In Vice, Robert Christgau called it an "underground rap manifesto as genuinely worthwhile endeavor", citing "Hard to Choose" and "The Man" as highlights.